The Product Regulation and Liability Review: Japan

 Year in review

 Since 2008, a series of nationwide asbestos-related product liability lawsuits have been brought against the Japanese government and manufacturers of construction materials.
 The total number of plaintiffs exceeds 1,100.
-The plaintiffs are workers (or the heirs of the deceased workers) who engaged in construction, renovation, or demolition of buildings and other structures.
+The plaintiffs are workers (or the heirs of the deceased workers) who engaged in construction, renovation or demolition of buildings and other structures.
 The plaintiffs allege that they were exposed to asbestos dust released from construction materials, which caused them to develop serious asbestos-related diseases, such as lung cancer and mesothelioma.
 The plaintiffs further allege that the government should have exercised its authority to regulate asbestos, and that the manufacturer defendants should have issued warnings about the hazardous nature of asbestos.
-The decisions in the lower courts were split.
+These cases raised a number of legal issues and the decisions in the lower courts were split.

-1 Akihiro Hironaka is a partner, Kazuyuki Ichiba is a counsel, and Hidenori Sato is an associate at Nishimura & Asahi.
+1 Akihiro Hironaka is a partner and Kota Hoshina and Chisa Fukudome are associates at Nishimura & Asahi.

 2 PL Act, Article 6.